 With the advent of the Information Age in the later 1900s, we have increasingly faster access to information.
 We have gone from the 24-hour news cycle of newspapers to instant news at any second we want to access.
 This has led to living in a culture of fear.
 With a world of information in our hands, we have no time to process or digest all the information that floods our minds.
 As a result, our mental health suffers.

 And with the threat of constant gun violence in our faces, our fear escalates.
 We avoid public spaces, including what should be one of our safest public spaces–church.
 So isolation increases along with our fear.
 And to think our children have remained unaffected is naive.
 Our children are intensely aware of the dangers in their world and schools.
 As I wrote in the May 2023 blog, “Teenage Mental Health Crisis,” regular lockdown drills in our schools are practiced trauma.
+We should make mental health resources available and eliminate stigma from seeking mental health support.
+We need to increase mental health support to help us cope with the threats of violence in our neighborhoods.
+But, more importantly, we need to restore a sense of order and peace in our communities.

 Here are a few suggestions for accomplishing some of those goals.

-1. Set limits on the amount of information you consume.
+Set limits on the amount of information you consume.
 None of us needs a constant feed of news from our phones or televisions.
 We also need to limit how much we scroll on social media.
 We know that higher levels of information input only increase our anxiety and distract us from what is most important right in front of us — our family, friends, and neighbors, which leads me to my second suggestion.

-2. Focus on those closest to you.
+Focus on those closest to you.
 Spend conversation and face-to-face contact with your immediate family and friends.
 Notice their needs and work to meet those needs.
 Provide service and support.
 None of us can solve the world’s big problems, but we can do something about the people right before us.
 Love those close to you.

-3. Please do what you can to stop supporting our violent subculture.
+Please do what you can to stop supporting our violent subculture.
 Examine your life and world.
 Do you do things or say things that explicitly or implicitly support violence?
 Do you use violent language when you talk about topics?
 When talking about political adversaries or those you disagree with, you use fighting-oriented language, like “going to battle” or “we are at war.”
 Do you need to advertise guns on your bumper stickers, flags, or living room wall if you own guns?
 Do you play violent video games?
 Maybe we could all curb our connections to these words, images, or activities.

-4. We need to stop responding to gun violence as if it is a zero-sum game.
+We need to stop responding to gun violence as if it is a zero-sum game.
 If we keep responding like the goal is to beat the “bad guys,” then disagreement, conflict, and violence will only increase.
 Our goal should be to find ways to create safer, more peaceful communities for all of us, including the “bad guys.”
 If we do that, they may not be bad guys anymore.
 The focus is then on helping the community flourish and feel safe.
 Church leaders have many opportunities to implement programs, messages, and collaboration in this area, leading to my last point.

-5. We must make more significant strides in unifying with those different from us.
+We must make more significant strides in unifying with those different from us.
 Sadly, we often won’t share a meal or resources with the church down the street, let alone another community of faith.
 All faith communities can rally together around a message of peace and cooperation.
 We need to passionately pursue cooperative efforts with every faith community to find solutions for reducing violence in our streets and neighborhoods.

 May is mental health awareness month.
 And to contribute to our collective awareness of mental health, I want to discuss a current crisis.
 I honestly don’t use those words flippantly.
 The mental health of our preadolescent and teenage students in our country is in severe decline.
 I want to share with you some statistics that show this drastic decline and challenge us to rise as a community to support our most fragile groups.

-In February 2023, the CDC released a shockingreport about teenage suicide in America.
+In February 2023, the CDC released a shocking report about teenage suicide in America.
 Suicide rates reached an all-time high in 2018, and though there was a slight decline in the next couple of years, in 2021, rates jumped again to reach an all-time high.
 Of particular concern is the level of hopelessness among our younger generations.
 Just a few statistics from that report:

-• 60% of teenage girls reported feeling persistently hopeless in 2021
+60% of teenage girls reported feeling persistently hopeless in 2021

-• 1 in 3 teen girls had seriously considered suicide
+1 in 3 teen girls had seriously considered suicide

-• 1 in 5 teen girls had experienced sexual violence in the past year.
+1 in 5 teen girls had experienced sexual violence in the past year.

-• 14% reported being forced to have sex.
+14% reported being forced to have sex.
 Please stop and ponder that number.
 Over 1 in 10 girls reported being sexually assaulted.
 Remember, the vast majority of sexual assaults go unreported.
 Also, boys are the perpetrators of these assaults.
 What is going on with our young men that this seems to be more of normal behavior and expectation for them?

-• In a global survey of over 400,000 teens, only 22% reported being close to their family.
+In a global survey of over 400,000 teens, only 22% reported being close to their family.

 When we see statistics like that, many want to jump to conclusions about the cause.
 Please don’t be too quick to blame COVID or social media.
 Most experts in this area say COVID was a stressor that split open cracks already well formed in our society.
 However, some fair blame can be directed toward smartphones, screens, and social media.

+Jonothan Haidt, a psychologist, has begun publishing data that strongly implicates social media with the rise of anxiety and depression in teenagers, specifically teen girls.
+His work is extensive, and I would point you to this website for a deeper review.
+But, the most significant conclusion from his work is a definitive turn in mental health among our teenagers with the introduction of the front-facing camera on smartphones (we can now take endless selfies) and the rise of Instagram.
+These both happened around 2012.
+The data is obvious, and though Dr. Haidt has faced pushback on his data analysis (this is part of science), the skeptics need more stable ground in their arguments.
 So, we can put some blame on screens and social media.
 But from my perspective as a therapist, we continue to mishandle this problem.
 Our first mistake has been that we adults have drowned ourselves in social media as adults.
 We could have been better examples.
 Our kids witness us scrolling, posting, and commenting as frequently or even more than they are engaged with their social media apps.
 Children learn from watching their parents.
 No child development expert would disagree with that statement.
 And we need to be honest.
 We have been bad examples.
 We should work on setting better boundaries with our use of social media.
 I would love for such a cultural movement to abandon social media so dramatically that the billions these companies are raking in from selling us as a product dries up.
 It is a bit of a pipe dream, but I can dream, can’t I?

 Secondly, as parents, we have attempted to manage the phone, screen time, and social media through a punishment/reward system.
 My bias is that punishments/rewards as a primary form of parenting are ineffective.
 They can have short-term value, but there are far more effective ways to parent.
 We need to stop taking phones or relying on router parental controls as the sole means to manage our child’s screen time.
 Instead, we need to be having conversations about screen time.
 It starts with a relationship.
 Why does your kid like TikTok?
 What videos do they enjoy on social media?
 Do you watch them together?
 Do you have a relationship with your child outside of TV and other screens?
 Do you go on walks or eat meals without screens?
 Do you play games (not video games) together?
 If you want to read a classic about this kind of relational parenting, read Dr. Haim Ginott’s Between Parent and Child.